 Our Guide this past Monday, Raj Balkaran, is a professor of Hinduism, an author of two books, and a practitioner.
 When I asked him about why he does this work for Encounter and in other situations, he called it a “vocation.”
 Education he said is a practice of “broadening our horizons,” a work we do together of “person formation, even global citizen formation.”
 “Our world is only going in one direction” with its increasing diversity and we need to prepare for it.

 Tomorrow, we will speak with Elder Little Brown Bear.
 This man’s life leaves me a bit speechless.
-He was abused in a residential school when he was young (he shares this information freely).
-How has he responded?
+He had a difficult life in a residential school when he was young and yet, how has he responded?
 By spending thirty five years working in mental health, combining both Western psychology and traditional First Nations practices and teachings.
 His motto is “people don’t care how much you know.
 They want to know how much you care.”
 He states this motto often but more importantly, he lives it.
 “It’s about teaching the generations to come,” he said, planting seeds for a better tomorrow.

 Elder Little Brown Bear: “People don’t care how much you know.
 They want to know how much you care.”